-We’re currently looking for part-time Mainstage Mentors to support our students in achieving their musical goals across a range of courses in production, composition, crowdfunding, and more.
+We’re currently looking for part-time Soundfly Mentors to support our students in achieving their musical goals across a range of courses in production, composition, crowdfunding, and more.

 What are Mainstage courses?

-Mainstage courses are 5-6 week long online learning experiences taught through a series of videos, articles, illustrations, quizzes, and activity prompts.
-As a Mentor, your role is to hold students accountable, keep them motivated, assign activities, and offer in-depth thorough feedback on their work.
+Mainstage courses are 6 week long online learning experiences taught through a series of videos, articles, illustrations, quizzes, and activity prompts.
+As a Soundfly Mentor, your role is to hold students accountable, keep them motivated, assign activities, and offer in-depth, thorough feedback on their work.

 How does it work?

-As a Mainstage Mentor, you will be assigned 2-5 students based on whichever course you’re overseeing.
+As a Soundfly Mentor, you will be assigned 2-8 students based on whichever course you’re overseeing.
 You’ll work individually with those students to ensure they achieve the outcomes of the online content, and their personal objectives for the course.
-Interactions happen primarily through email and in-course comment threads — so we’re looking for people comfortable communicating online!
+Interactions happen primarily through email, Skype/phone, and online comment threads — so we’re looking for people comfortable communicating online!

 What: Mainstage Mentors